VAISHGOPALUNI/PPE-WEBSITE/README.md

 # PPE-WEBSITE
-landing page for a PPE Manufacturer to generate order inquiries using HTML, CSS and Javascript.
+landing page for a PPE kit Manufacturer to generate order inquiries using HTML, CSS and Javascript.